The best hotels in Alicante

 Casco Antiguo is the most walkable base in Alicante.
 The Explanada de España is 5 minutes away, Postiguet Beach is 10, and the Castillo de Santa Bárbara elevator entrance is a 12-minute stroll through Barrio de Santa Cruz.
 You can do a full day of sightseeing without stepping on a bus.

 El Barrio sits above Casco Antiguo and has a rougher, more lived-in feel.
-Calle Labradores is genuinely excellent for tapas. locals eat there, not just tourists.
+Calle Labradores is genuinely excellent for tapas.
+Locals eat there, not just tourists.
 Rooms here run $15-25/night cheaper than equivalent options in the heart of Casco Antiguo, and you're still only 5 minutes further from the beach.

-Both neighborhoods have street parking issues and narrow lanes. don't bother with a rental car here.
+Both neighborhoods have street parking issues and narrow lanes.
+Don't bother with a rental car here.
 The TRAM stop at Luceros is 8 minutes walk from Casco Antiguo and connects you to everything else in the province.

-Postiguet Beach & Port 1 vetted hotel Sand at your feet.
+Browse all Casco Antiguo & El Barrio hotels → Postiguet Beach & Port 1 vetted hotel Sand at your feet.
 Castle above your head.
 Hard to beat.

 Sand at your feet.
 Castle above your head.
 Hard to beat.

 The Castillo de Santa Bárbara looms directly above this neighborhood.
-Take the free elevator from the tunnel entrance on Avenida Juan Bautista Lafora. it deposits you at the top in 2 minutes.
+Take the free elevator from the tunnel entrance on Avenida Juan Bautista Lafora.
+It deposits you at the top in 2 minutes.
 Most tourists staying in other neighborhoods make this a day trip.
 If you're here, it's a spontaneous 20-minute detour.

 Beach in high summer (July-August) does get packed by 10am.
 Come early or head to Cabo de las Huertas for quieter alternatives.
 But for the combination of beach, castle, Explanada, and port dining all within 15 minutes walk, nothing in Alicante beats this location.

-Plaza de los Luceros & Ensanche 2 vetted hotels Modern Alicante.
+Browse all Postiguet Beach & Port hotels → Plaza de los Luceros & Ensanche 2 vetted hotels Modern Alicante.
 Better transport links.
 Still walkable.

 Modern Alicante.
 Better transport links.
 Still walkable.